 The impact of heroin abuse can be felt across the United States, with the number of people using heroin steadily rising since 2007.13

 Due to its potentially life-threatening effects and highly addictive nature, it can be helpful to know about where heroin comes from, what ingredients are in heroin, how heroin is used and how it affects the brain and body.
 With this knowledge, you can understand the importance of staying away from heroin due to its potential for abuse.

 What Is Heroin?

-Heroin is a derivative of morphine, an opiate substance extracted from the opium poppy.2 Poppy plants thrive in warm, dry climates, and most opium poppies grow in a stretch of mountains that runs through southern Asia from Turkey through Pakistan and Laos.5 However, most of the supply of heroin in the United States is produced in Mexico and South America, especially Colombia.12,13
+You may be wondering, ‘what is heroin made of?’
+Heroin comes from morphine, an opiate substance extracted from the opium poppy.2 These plants thrive in warm, dry climates, and most opium poppies grow in a stretch of mountains that runs through southern Asia from Turkey through Pakistan and Laos.

-According to the United Nations Office on Drugs and Crime, opium is produced in around 50 countries.
-But the main producers are:11
+According to the United Nations Office on Drugs and Crime, opium is produced in around 50 countries, but production is primarily in:9

 - Afghanistan (201,000 hectares under cultivation in 2016).

 - Myanmar (55,000 hectares in 2015).